suchayarj/WhatsOnYourFace...BeHonest/README.md

     </p>

 - Since One Class Classification SVM is an unsupervised learning, the confusion matrix for the model on Sephora prediction is not avaiable.
-But with nu = 0.1 on the training dataset, I can be confident that there's at most 10% error in the prediction (allowing 10% outliers)
+But with nu = 0.1 on the training dataset, I can be confident that there's at most 10% error in the prediction. **Please note that nu can be adjusted per business use case.

 **CONCLUSION**